MasterChef Malaysia: Top 10 Finalist

 Etiqah Siti Noorashikeen (Etiqa) (24 years old) is from Sabah.
 She is a post-graduate in Geology from the University Malaysia Sabah and have experience of working on an oil rig for several months before deciding to stop working.
 Although genius in academic, Etiqa also interested in various other activities such as cooking, karaoke and ATV riding.
 Her cooking influence is Chef Wan.
 She survived till final but was eliminated and came in fourth place.
+On 20 June 2025, she was convicted of the murder of her maid and sentenced to 37 years in prison.

 Nurul Shazlina (Nina) (31 years old) is from Kedah.
 Nina interested in the culinary field since childhood and began making and selling cookies when she was in high school.
 She is the most quiet, shy and very easy to tears especially when telling stories about her 11-month-old baby.
 Her cooking influence is her mother.
 She was eliminated on episode 70, and came in fifth place.

 Kasila Paeng (Che' Lah) (40 years old) is from Johor Bahru.
 The mother of four children, is a contractor and beauty consultant beauty salons conducted in her own house.
 For Che 'Lah, age is not a barrier to active work and at the same time still look beautiful and elegant.
 Her personal cooking influence is herself.
 She is the strongest contender of the season.
 She was eliminated on episode 69, and came in sixth place.